CORE-GATECH-GROUP/serpent-tools/docs/develop/datamodel.rst

 back-ported into the new library.

-When the ``next`` module is complete and ready for release, a beta release of the form ``0.10.0b0`` should be made and pushed to the Python package index.
-Users should be alerted through appropriate channels.
+When the ``next`` module is complete and ready for release, a beta release should be made and pushed to the Python package index.

-After this point, a new main release on the ``0.9.x`` tree should be made.
 Users should be alerted to changes, primarily in :func:`serpentTools.read` and the settings interface.
 These are likely to have the largest changes to non-developer end-users.